Song Kang-ho: Career

-Early career
+1991–1997: Early career

-In 1990, Song wanted saw Yeonwoo Stage's play "Mr. Choi" in Busan.
-He was 23 years old when He moved to Seoul to pursue his dream.
-Song begged Ryu Tae-ho, who was Yeonwoo Stage director to at least let him stay as theater cleaning service.
-In 1991, Song eventually made his stage debut in Yeonwoo Stage's play Dongseung (A Little Monk), and spent few years onstage and made his name as a talented stage actor.

-In 1995 Song joined Theater Company Chaimu, founded by theater director Lee Sang-woo, as founding member.
+In 1990, Song Kang-ho attended a performance of "Mr. Choi," a play by Yeonwoo Theater Company in Busan.
+This experience ignited his passion for acting and inspired him to pursue his dream.
+The following year, at the age of 23, he moved to Seoul with the sole purpose of realizing his ambition, and he immediately headed to Yeonwoo Theater without any concrete plans.
+Song approached Ryu Tae-ho, the director of Yeonwoo Theater Company, and humbly pleaded for an opportunity to stay and contribute, even if it meant working as a theater cleaner.
+Determined to make his mark, he visited the theater four times and left his contact information.
+As fate would have it, he was eventually called upon to assist with an event organized by the theater due to a staff shortage.

+During this event, Song had an encounter with director Yi Sang-woo.
+Impressed by Song's dedication, Yi Sang-woo offered him the advice: "Yeonwoo Theater shouldn't be your ultimate goal.
+It should be a place where you immerse yourself to fulfill your own purpose."
+Then, Yi Sang-woo welcomed Song Kang-ho as a member of the theater.
+In 1991, Song made his stage debut in the play of "Dongseung" (A Little Monk).
+Over the next few years, he honed his craft on stage, earning a reputation as a remarkably talented actor.

+In 1995 Song joined Theater Company Chaimu, founded by theater director Yi Sang-woo.
+Director Yi Sang-woo said, "I saw Song Kang-ho and Yoo Oh-sung, who were drinking all the time at my officetel in 1995, and thought, 'Everyone is going to be ruined like this.'
+That was the beginning," he explained.
+Song became an early member of the troupe alongside Moon Seong-geun, Yu Oh-seong, Ryu Tae-ho, film director Yeo Gyun-dong, and drama writer Jeong In-ok.

-Although regularly approached to act in films, Song always turned down the opportunity until he was in his 30s, when Song finally accept a role as an extra in Hong Sang-soo's 1996 film The Day a Pig Fell into the Well.
-Then, Song drew attention for his acting as Pan-soo in Lee Chang-dong's Green Fish in 1997.
-Song's performance as a gangster who and wielded an iron pipe and jumped into the car of Mak-dong (played by Han Seok-kyu) in an underground parking lot was so realistic that there were even rumors that a real gangster was cast.
-The following year Song portrayed one of the homeless in Jang Sun-woo's documentary-style Bad Movie.
-Song gained cult notoriety for his performance in Song Neung-han's No. 3 as Jopil, a stuttering gangster who train a group of young recruits.
-Song became the most notable actor in 1997, sweeping the Best New Actor Award at the Grand Bell Awards and the Blue Dragon Film Awards.
+Although Song was regularly approached to act in films, he always turned down the opportunity until he was in his 30s.
+In 1996, he finally accepted a role as an extra in Hong Sang-soo's 1996 film The Day a Pig Fell into the Well.
+After that, Song drew attention for his acting as Pan-soo in Lee Chang-dong's Green Fish in 1997.
+His portrayal of a gangster who wielded an iron pipe and jumped into the car Mak-dong (played by Han Seok-kyu) in an underground parking lot was so realistic that rumors even circulated that a real gangster had been cast.
+The following year, Song played one of the homeless characters in Jang Sun-woo's documentary-style Bad Movie.
+Song gained cult notoriety for his performance as Jopil, a stuttering gangster who trained a group of young recruits in Song Neung-han's No. 3.
+Song became the most notable actor of 1997, sweeping the Best New Actor Award at the Grand Bell Awards and the Blue Dragon Film Awards.